 Our transfer-less design process reduces the product life cycle by 3-6 months and gets products to market sooner.
 We do this by involving our manufacturing team in early phase development reviews, and they in turn action supply chain opportunities early on to minimize late-in-development issues.
 This integration of design and manufacturing lets us eliminate schedule delays by pulling New Product Introduction (NPI) tasks forward into the development process while also ensuring exceptional quality from the start.

 We use a phased development process which provides identifiable milestones and deliverables.
 It also includes discrete points to assess the project and make any needed adjustments to ensure it’s on track to meet your business goals.
 At the end of each phase, we turn all work product over to you, so you’ll have in-hand quantifiable results that validate the resources and budget expended.

 Our development process is tailored to every project, so the number of phases and their goals may be modified to fit your project needs.
 Even if we’ll only be working with you on a single phase of your development process, we’ll likely view it internally as a complete project of two or more phases.

-Phase 1 is traditionally called a Breadboard phase, but it’s more accurately described as a Risk Mitigation phase at Lathrop.
+Phase 1 is traditionally called a Breadboard Phase, but it’s more accurately described as a Risk Mitigation phase at Lathrop.
 Whether your project risks are related to technical feasibility, aggressive cost of goods, or development of a novel consumable, we’ve learned through experience that the most efficient use of resources is to mitigate these risks quickly — before expending significant effort on lower-risk engineering tasks that may be impacted by them.
-During this phase we also start manufacturing reviews that include early DFM/DFA and supply chain development for critical components.
+During this phase we also start manufacturing reviews that include early DFM/DFT and supply chain development for critical components.